Danish England

 Æthelnoth, archbishop of Canterbury, had received his pallium on 7th October 1022. Ælfric, archbishop of York, had received his on 12th November 1026.

 Manuscript A has one of its occasional, late, entries (made at Christ Church, Canterbury), s.a.
 1031.
 The annal has, however, for some reason at some time, been mutilated.
 Its partially erased opening statement can be reconstructed: “In this year Cnut came back to England”.
-It begins, legibly, to quote from a charter (it doesn’t finish, the latter half having been erased), in which Cnut grants the harbour at Sandwich, and its income, to Christ Church.
+It then begins, legibly, to quote from a charter (it doesn’t finish, the latter half having been erased), in which Cnut grants the harbour at Sandwich, and its income, to Christ Church.
 Cnut is said to have done this as soon as he arrived back in England.
 The charter, though, exists in other copies (S959), in which it is dated 1023.
-To add to the confusion, in Manuscript F, the scribe of which was likely also responsible for Manuscript A’s Annal 1031 (MXXXI), the same charter based material has been consigned, as an afterthought, in both Old English and Latin, to the Old English and Latin entries for 1029 (MXXIX), which paraphrase the entry in Manuscripts D and E for that year: “In this year King Cnut came home again to England.”
+To add to the confusion, in Manuscript F, the scribe of which was likely also responsible for Manuscript A’s Annal 1031 (MXXXI), the same charter based material has been consigned, as an afterthought, in both Old English and Latin, to the entry for 1029 (MXXIX): “In this year King Cnut came again to England.”
 In short, the entry s.a.
 1031 in Manuscript A looks rather like the error of a zealous Christ Church scribe, who intended to place it s.a.
 1029.

 s.a. = sub anno = ‘under the year’.